aesopagency/aesop-candidate-test/README.md

 Here are the following specs:

-- The text should be Montserrat with colour #000000
+- The text should be using Montserrat as a typeface with colour #000000
-- The element background is HSL 57/100%/50%
+- The element background colour is HSL 57/100%/50%
 - The element wobbles back and forth in a repeat loop each second
 - The text slides in and out four times slower than the wobbly animation

-This is an open exercise with multiple possible solutions: you are allowed to use whatever you like or reach the quickest solution you feel more comfortable with.
+This is an open exercise with multiple possible solutions: you are allowed to use whatever you like to reach the quickest solution you feel more comfortable with.
 You can install extra libraries off from `npm` if you wish.

-Document your findings and add any comments of your researches on the `NOTES.md` file at the end of the exercise.
+Document your findings and add any comments of your research on the `NOTES.md` file at the end of the exercise.

 ## Exercise 2: JSON Parsing